project

 Challenge

-This project is carried out in collaboration with the Horticulture Top Sector, Horticulture & Propagation Materials TKI.
+This project is being carried out in collaboration with the Horticulture Top Sector, Horticulture & Propagation Materials TKI.